microchip-pic-avr-examples/pic16f15244-family-advanced-i2c-io-expander/README.md

 * <a href="#"> Microchip Curiosity Nano, PN: ???</a>

-**Important setup instructions:**
+## Solution Setup

-1. Change the build configuration to the appropriate configuration ending with PIC16F15244.<br>
+1. Change the build configuration to the appropriate configuration ending with the part in use (ex: PIC16F15245).<br>
+  a.
+If you have a license to use the Pro compiler, select the PRO option to enable code optimizations.<br>
+  b.
+Otherwise, select the FREE option for no optimizations.<br>

 <img src="images/configurationChange.PNG"><br>

-2. In config.h, change the macro `#define MEM_START 0x1F80` to `#define MEM_START 0xF80`.
-3. Run Build and Clean on the project.
+2. Run Build and Clean on the project.
 (Hammer + Broom on the toolbar).

 ## Table of Contents